molily/molily.de/_posts/2020-11-21-testing-angular.md

 };
 ```

+<aside class="margin-note">Keep fake in sync</aside>

-When the original `CounterService` changes its public API, the dependent `ServiceCounterComponent` needs to be adapted.
-Likewise, `fakeCounterService`, the fake implementation of `CounterService`, needs to reflect the change.
+When the `CounterService` changes its public API, the dependent `ServiceCounterComponent` needs to be adapted.
+Likewise, the `fakeCounterService` needs to reflect the change.
 The type declaration reminds you to update the fake.
 It prevents the fake to get out of sync with the original.

+<aside class="margin-note">Fake what is necessary</aside>

 `ServiceCounterComponent` calls all existing public `CounterService` methods, so we have added them to the fake.
 If the code under test does not use the full API, the fake does not need to replicate the full API either.
 Only declare those methods and properties the code under test actually uses.